tsoglani/Raspberry_SmartHouseServer/README.md

  -SmartHouseRaspberryServerOnlyOutputs: all pins have been used as ouptputs and you have no inputs ( for example: not recommended for light switching).

+NOTE - Defauld raspbian browser might not let you download or clone the project from github, if that happened, install firefox browser "apt-get install iceweasel"
+//// must excecuted after "sudo apt-get update"

 After you download and run the selected project, you would be able to control remotely your raspberry device with the applications below:

 -Free (beta) application, works on any computer device: "https://github.com/tsoglani/Java_SmartHouseClient/blob/master/SmartHouseClient/dist/SmartHouseClient.jar".
 NOTE : need to have Java sdk to your computer device (if not, this is the link -> http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)